Query-Efficient Agentic Graph Extraction Attacks on GraphRAG Systems

 \subsection{Query Mode Selection}

-The query generator $Q$ alternates between two modes: exploration and exploitation.
-Exploration issues diversified queries to discover new entities and relation types and expand graph coverage, while exploitation issues focused queries around selected entities (e.g., high-degree hubs) to densify local neighborhoods and improve extraction efficiency under a fixed query budget.
+The query generator $Q$ alternates between two modes: exploration and exploitation, which is conceptually related to the classical exploration–exploitation principles~\cite{auer2002finite,xiong2023iterative}.
+Exploration mode would generate diversified queries to discover new entities and relation types and expand graph coverage, while exploitation mode generates focused queries around selected entities (e.g., high-degree hubs) to densify local neighborhoods and improve extraction efficiency under a fixed query budget.
 This mode selection is the core mechanism for query efficiency: allocating queries to maximize new graph structure per turn. $Q$ maintains its own context memory $M_Q^{(t)}$ storing recent queries/responses and mode-selection statistics; it uses $\mathcal{G}_r^{(t)}$ for novelty computation and $\mathcal{G}_f^{(t)}$ to select hub entities for exploitation.

 To facilitate query mode selection, we compute a novelty score $N^{(t)}\in [0,1]$ from the regex-parsed candidates extracted during the discovery stage.
 Computing novelty on pre-filter candidates makes it a stable discovery signal that is not affected by downstream denoising.
 Intuitively, low novelty indicates saturation (the current queries mostly re-extract known nodes/edges), while high novelty indicates productive discovery.